What is turmeric good for?

-What is turmeric good for?
-As the buzzword of the moment, turmeric is being touted as the a spice that may potentially be helpful in the fight against all kinds of diseases.
+As the buzzword of the moment, turmeric is being touted as the superfood spice that may potentially be helpful in the fight against all kinds of diseases.

-But, you should wait before you spend your money, and be aware that these supplements are not all created equal and that the old adage ‘you get what you pay for’ is particularly true here.
+But, you should wait before you spend your money.
+And, be aware that these supplements are not all created equal.
+The old adage ‘you get what you pay for’ is particularly true here.

-Common problems such as obesity, heart disease, depression, and degenerative disease affect so many of us at some point and they can all at least be helped to some extent with this wonder spice.
+Common problems such as obesity, heart disease, depression, and degenerative disease affect many of us at some point in our lives.
+And, they may all at least be helped to some extent with this wonder spice according to many studies.

-It has been used medicinally for over 4,500 years and has long served as part of Ayurvedic medicine – an Indian system of healing still widely used all over the world to this day.
+It has been used medicinally for over 4,500 years, and has long served as part of Ayurvedic medicine (an Indian system of healing still widely used all over the world to this day).

 How to use turmeric

 This kind of turmeric is used in curries and other Indian and Asian type spicy food dishes.
-It is also great in sweets, deserts, hot milks and homemade turmeric paste which is pretty strong and can be used medicinally.
+It is also great in sweets, deserts, hot milks and homemade turmeric paste (which is pretty strong and can be used medicinally).

-But, dosage also highly depends on your reasons for using it.
+But, dosage also highly depends on your reasons for using it in the first place.
 For example, preventative supplementation usually only requires a much lower dose than the amount needed to actually ease a problem once you already have it.

 1. ANTI INFLAMMATORY

 Inflammation plays an important part in fighting invading pathogens and repairing damage in the body.
-But inflammation is only beneficial in the short term, and long term chronic inflammation can be a big problem.
+But, inflammation is only beneficial in the short term, and long term chronic inflammation can be a big problem.

-Therefore eating a highly plant based diet with lots of anti inflammatory and antioxidant rich foods is crucial in helping keep this destructive kind of inflammation to a minimum.
+Therefore, eating a highly plant based diet with lots of anti inflammatory and antioxidant rich foods is crucial in helping keep this destructive kind of inflammation to a minimum.